 Given the sheer size of the lake, there are obviously countless places to stay at Lake Garda.
 You'll find anything to suit your budget, from holiday homes and AirBnbs to hostels and ritzy resort hotels.

-For my first night at Lake Garda, I stayed at the absolutely dreamy The Lake Suites which was possibly one of the most peaceful and aesthetic boutique hotels I've ever stayed in.
+For my first night at Lake Garda, we stayed at the absolutely dreamy The Lake Suites which was possibly one of the most peaceful and aesthetic boutique hotels I've ever stayed in.
 Service was top notch, it was based just outside Lazise, a small breakfast was included and the decor was so thoughtful.
 Loved it and highly recommend.

 For the rest of the week with Amelie, we booked into an AirBnb in the heart of Garda enabling us to have easy access to bus and ferry stations.
 Our AirBnb was tiny but lovely and was just fine for a few nights on the lake.